tomdeboer/ts2mkv/readme.md

 };
 ```

 Options
 ---

 #### `encoder` (string)
-This is the encoder that is used by Handbrake.
+This is the encoder that is used by ffmpeg.
 [Click here for a list of supported encoders.](https://trac.handbrake.fr/wiki/Encoders#Video)

 #### `locktimeout` (integer)
 This option specifies the time (in seconds) that a lock is valid.
 If the time at which the file was locked is longer than ```locktimeout``` seconds ago, the lock is lifted (file deleted).